cryptohackathon/IPFE-py/README.md

 # How to Run the Code?

 This code is ready to run as it is without any changes.
-Just download this code and open it using jupyter notebook.
+Just download this code and open CryptoHackathonDemo.ipynb file using anaconda or google colab.
+Make sure that mission6.so file is in the same folder as of CryptoHackathonDemo.ipynb.